golddranks/binary_macros/README.md

 ```

-Huge kudos to the [data-encoding](https://github.com/ia0/data-encoding) crate for providing a wide variety of encodings!
+Huge kudos to the [data-encoding](https://github.com/ia0/data-encoding) crate for providing a wide variety of encodings, and [proc-macro-hack](https://github.com/dtolnay/proc-macro-hack) for providing an easy way to use procedural bang macros on stable Rust.